 In her first year striving to live plastic-free, she created 2.09 kgs in total plastic waste.
 Out of that, only 0.8 kgs could be recycled according to the product label.
 She has started this year with a commitment to produce less plastic waste this year than she did last year.
 Read her reflections on her first year of sustainable living, plastic free.

 3. Erin Rhoads, author of “The Rogue Ginger”

-- You’ll want to check out her list of five easy ways to help you take the first steps to removing common plastic items from your day to day life.
+- You’ll want to check out her list of five easy ways to help you take the first steps to remove common plastic items from your day-to-day life.